light88/resin/DocumentTable.md

 # DocumentTable

-A document table is a table where
+A document table is a schemaless table where

 - each row has a variable amount of named columns
 - each column is a variable length byte array